zaiisao/Documentation/en/Video/ios_video.md

    pod init
    ```

 2. Add the Agora SDK reference in the Podfile.
-Open the Podfile, and fill it with the following content.
+Open the Podfile, and put in the following content.
 Fill **“Your App”** with the name of your Target.

    ```
    platform :ios, '9.0'